Monday, January 25, 2010

 The Enchanting Evil

 The Enchanting Evil is next in our Barbara Cartland series featuring the artistic covers of Francis Marshall!
-This book has two different FM illustrations.
+This book has three different FM illustrations.

 The Enchanting Evil is the story of Melinda, who escapes her relations and goes to London in search of work.
 What she finds is an extraordinary offer to pose as the wife of the Marquis of Chard!
 Can she escape the evil following her and find love?

 The Arrow (UK) cover shows our couple sitting on a sofa.
 Our heroine is pretty in white trimmed in blue and dressed in the fashions of the mid 1800's.
 Our hero gazes at her and we also see others sitting at a table, either eating or playing a game.
 This cover seems more "quickly drawn" than the US version below it.
 This edition was published in 1970.

 The Jove (US) version was published in 1978 and is essentially the same pose and picture in the UK book.
 I think that it's better drawn, smaller, and more intimate.
 We see the sweet expression on the heroine's face and the tender look that the hero gives her.
 There are also others in the background, but they are standing.
 The green sofa and palm tree are in both covers.
 Which cover do you like and why?